UMCUGenetics/SHARC/README.md

 We also provide Docker and Singularity containers.

 ## Installation
-Depending on your version and distribution system, download your package on: https://zenodo.org/record/4064767#.X3ihQHX7TJU
+Depending on your version and distribution system, download your package on [Zenodo](https://doi.org/10.5281/zenodo.4064767).

-These packages were created using GNU-Guix (https://guix.gnu.org/ , https://github.com/UMCUGenetics/guix-additions)
+These packages were created using [GNU-Guix](https://guix.gnu.org/).
+Our other [GUIX packages](https://github.com/UMCUGenetics/guix-additions)
-The Slurm and SGE versions need to be extracted on /gnu/ , which is suboptimal.
-We are working on a fix.

 ### Slurm
 ```